-The A. Purnell Bailey Pre-Ministerial Program for Ordained Ministry is designed to encourage students who express an interest in a Christian vocation involving pursuing a career in ordained ministry.
+The A. Purnell Bailey Pre-Ministerial Program for Ordained Ministry is designed to encourage students who express an interest in a Christian vocation.
 Scholarships are awarded to a limited number of selected students each year based on several criteria.

 Students selected for this program receive half-tuition scholarships for the first two years and full-tuition scholarships for the next two years, mentoring, meetings and activities with other Bailey scholars, and assistance in fulfilling the requirements leading to ordination in the United Methodist Church.
 Internship opportunities are also available.
 To learn more about the Bailey Scholars program or to request an application, contact Mike Woodson, Admissions Counselor, or Margie Turbyfill, Bailey Pre-Ministerial Program Director.